koenzijlstra/PowderGuru_2_Retry/README.md

 In the Main activity the user can enter a city name, or a cityname and a countryname.
 When asynctasks are completed, user is navigated to the Predictions Activity where info about temperature, chance of sunshine and chance of snowfall is shown.
 From this activity (Predictions), user can navigate to the SavedSpots activity, or save the current city.
 Saving it creates a new city object, that will be shown (together with all the others) in SavedSpots activity.
-In Saved Activity, the user can click on each city to get the latest forecasts.
+In SavedSpots Activity, the user can click on each city to get the latest forecasts.
 User can also check each item (when already visited the place), or delete an item by holding

 # Java files: